jkubath/TouchscreenInterface/spikes/Browser Features/README.md

 ## Documentation
 Explanations of what the shell scripts  do and their sources

+## Firefox Addons
+Set of three shells that can be run in order to add and enable/disable Max Tabs.

 ## Firefox Restrictions
 Pair of shells that can be run in order to place/remove a variety of restrictions on Firefox.